-You get disappointed when you notice a sheet of sand in the pool at the bottom.
+You get disappointed when you notice a sheet of sand in pool water, at the bottom.

 The first thing that you need to check is whether your sand filter is working properly or not.

 In case your filter requires servicing or it has become obsolete, you need to buy a new sand filter immediately.